kexinhuang12345/DeepPurpose/README.md

 ## Example

 ### Case Study 1 (a):
-Given a new target sequence (e.g. SARS-CoV2 3CL Protease), retrieve a list of repurposing drugs from a curated antiviral drug library.
+Given a new target sequence (e.g. SARS-CoV2 3CL Protease), retrieve a list of repurposing drugs from a curated drug library of 81 antiviral drugs.
 The Binding Score is the Kd values.
 Results aggregated from five pretrained model on BindingDB dataset!

 ```python
 import DeepPurpose.oneliner as oneliner